Martimiz/silverstripe-languageprefix/README.md

  	www.mydomain.com/nl/

 ## Changes in this version

+ * RelativeLink() now includes the languageprefix.
+ * It is no longernecessary to define a Link() function in your class
+ * PrefixLink() is now deprecated.
+Use Link() instead
+ * SiteTree::get_by_link() now works for all prefixed links, except for homepage links like '/en_US/': get_by_link() won't retrieve the homepage URLSegment for links that are not empty (or '/').

  * Config settings and the enabling of extensions are now handled by the YAML system (see _config/languageprefix.yml).
  * Some other minor upgrades to SilverStripe 3.1

 **Note**: I haven't found a way yet to properly insert the #languageprefixroutes between #coreroutes and #adminroutes.
 So for admin routes to keep working, they are redefined to force priority.
 Still looking for a real solution… Anyone?